mathigon/textbooks/content/non-euclidean-geometry/content.md

 <h2>Topology</h2>

-<p >When defining Metric spaces at the beginning of this chapter, the key concept was that of <em>distance</em>.
+<p >When defining Metric spaces at the beginning of this course, the key concept was that of <em>distance</em>.
 In contrast, in Topology we don&rsquo;t care about the distance between two points, only whether it is <em>possible</em> to move from one point to the other.
 Two objects are <em>topologically equivalent</em>, or <em>homeomorphic</em> if we can transform one into the other by continuously bending and stretching it, without having to cut holes or glue boundaries together.</p>

 <p>Many letters in the alphabet are topologically equivalent.
 Imagine they are made of rubber and can be easily stretched, but not cut or glued together.</p>